 Default styles

-A reset stylesheet is applied to elements by default, ensuring consistent rendering across different browsers.
+In your Nordcraft projects, a reset stylesheet is applied to all elements by default, to ensure consistent rendering across different browsers.

-Browsers have their own default styles that can vary significantly, causing inconsistencies in how web pages are rendered.
-By neutralizing these defaults, the reset stylesheet creates a clean baseline, ensuring your project looks consistent across all browsers.
+Browsers have their own default styles, also known as user agent styles, that can vary significantly.
+This can cause inconsistencies in how web pages are rendered.
+The Nordcraft reset stylesheet creates a clean baseline on which to build upon, ensuring your project looks consistent across all browsers.

 Key benefits